bentice/bentice.github.io/Enron_Article.md

 ![png](/assets/img/Enron/c_corr.png)

-In the heatmap above we use the pearson correlation and can see that most of the centrality measures are positively correlated.
-Closeness Centrality less so with the others and Difference of Degree Centrality has no correlation with the others except for a negative correlation with out degree which is expected.
+In the heat map above we use the Pearson correlation and can see that most of the centrality measures are positively correlated.
+Closeness centrality less so with the others and difference of degree centrality has no correlation with the others except for a negative correlation with out degree which is expected.

 ```python